Easy homemade granola bars using healthy, all natural ingredients. These are perfect for snacking or for a quick breakfast on the go.

-Granola bars seem like a good choice, but there are so many additives and preservatives needed to make those types of foods shelf-stable that it makes my head swim.
-And then there’s the unnecessarily high amount of sodium and sugar to take into account.
+Store bought granola bars can seem like a good choice, but there are so many additives and preservatives needed to make those types of foods shelf-stable that it makes my head swim.
+Then there’s the high amount of sodium and sugar to take into account.

-It’s a super simple one bowl operation, just a few stirs, spread them out in the pan, then into the oven.
-I’ve already made several batches of them – they’ve become a staple in our house.
-They’re filled with such nutritious ingredients that I never say no when the kids ask for a second one.
+My easy homemade granola bars are filled with nutritious ingredients so I never say no when the kids ask for a second one.
 I just pat myself on the back and hand it over to them.
-Seriously, if you’d told me that I could get my children to beg for something I made from oats, wheat germ, whole wheat flour, and flaxseed meal I would have never, ever believed you.
+If you’d told me that I could get my children to beg for something made from oats, wheat germ, whole wheat flour, and flaxseed meal I would have never believed you.
 But that’s exactly what happened.
-And each time we polish off a batch of these my husband asks if I’m planning to make some more.
-I love it!
-And I love these bars!
-Even if you don’t care about the nutritional value, you will love these addicting little bars.
-You should make some soon!
+Each time we polish off a batch of these my husband asks if I’m planning to make some more.
+Not to worry, I always do!

 An simple homemade granola bar recipe full of nutritious ingredients.
 I've never met a kid who didn't love these bars!
 Try topping them with melted chocolate for a special treat.

 - 2 cups rolled oats (I use old fashioned oats)

 - 1/2 cup brown sugar, packed

 - 1/4 cup flaxseed meal (such as Bob's Red Mill)

 - 1 teaspoon ground cinnamon

 - 1 cup all-purpose flour